Showing posts with label RT wisdoms. Show all posts

 5. People who drink too much

-6. People exposed to chemicals or pollutents.
+6. People exposed to chemicals or pollutants.

-7. Post op patients who refuse to or are unable to take in a deep breath and cough up secretions (this is where scare tactics, cough and deep breathing excercises, incentive spirometers, CPT, and forcing the patient to go for a walk come in handy.)
+7. Post op patients who refuse to or are unable to take in a deep breath and cough up secretions (this is where scare tactics, cough and deep breathing exercises, incentive spirometers, CPT, and forcing the patient to go for a walk come in handy.)

 8. Hospital acquired.
 This may or may not go hand in hand with #6.
 Intubated patients are at high risk of ventilator acquired pneumonia.

-9. Patient's who's immune system is worn down by other illness, and this may also lead to nosocomial infections
+9. Patients who's immune system is worn down by other illness, and this may also lead to nosocomial infections

 10. Heart failure